mogul1/Chef-Tournament/readme.txt

 File dependencies (all should be in the same folder)

-main.py - Start the game here and responsible for the main menu/menu navigation. fighters.py - Responsible for Fighter class and any information related to them. questions.py - Handles input types and question prompts. weapons.py - Handles weapon properties, identifying information and it's relation to fighters.
+main.py - Start the game here and responsible for the main menu/menu navigation. battle.py - This is where the fighting between players takes place. fighters.py - Responsible for Fighter class and any information related to them. questions.py - Handles input types and question prompts. weapons.py - Handles weapon properties, identifying information and it's relation to fighters.